-Name of medication - dose, method of administration and when to be taken (as applicable)

-Specific support for the pupil's educational, social and emotional needs (as applicable)
+Name of medication - dose, method of administration and when to be taken (as applicable) Specific support for the pupil's educational, social and emotional needs (as applicable) , , , , , , , , , , , , , , , , , , ,

 Arrangements for school visits/trips etc.

-Describe what constitutes an emergency and the action to take if this accura
+Describe what constitutes an emergency, and the actio n to take if this occurs

-Describe what constitutes an emergency, and the action Describe what constitutes an emergency, and the action to take if this occurs
+Describe what constitutes an emergency, and the action in to take ii tiii3 occurs

 Plan developed with:

+Plan developed with.
+T

 Signature:

 Signature:

-9

 Staff training required/undertaken - who; what; when

 Copies of this form to: